Using Hot and Cold in Massage Therapy | Health Benefits

 One of the core ideas in massage therapy is that heat is good for the body, that is, beneficial for relaxing muscles, tendons and other tissues, and beneficial for our circulatory system.

-Click for more detailseBook | Click for details
+Click for more detailseBook | More info here

 eBook - The Art of Massage

-Apart from the immediate physiological results of using heat, relaxed body tissues induce feelings of stress-relief and general well-being, and contribute to reducing chronic pains, muscle cramps and spasms.
+Apart from the immediate physiological results of using heat, relaxed body tissues induce feelings of stress-relief and general wellbeing, and contribute to reducing chronic pains, muscle cramps, and spasms.

 Heat widens body cells, widens the veins and arteries and makes it easier for blood to reach the capillary blood vessels.
 This in turn helps to better feed all cells in our body with the nutrients they need, promotes waste removal (detox) through the lymphatic system, and as such, stimulates the immune system, healing, and an overall healthy functioning of our bodies.